Nolan-Lo/Nolan-Lo.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏻 Hello there, I am Nolan!"
+title: "👋🏻 Hello there, I'm Nolan!"
 author_profile: true
 redirect_from:
   - /about/